-In order to complete a FAFSA, you will need the following:
+To complete the FAFSA, you will need the following (if available):

-If you’ve applied before, you can fill out a renewal FAFSA, which will let you skip a few questions.
-You will still need your tax, savings, and investment information for the new year, though.
-You will always need tax information from the previous calendar year to file; it’s the most accurate predictor of ability to pay college, according to the Department of Education.
-If things changed drastically for your family in the last year, apply for student financial aid with the information you have, and then talk to your school’s financial aid office to make any necessary adjustments.
+If you’ve applied before, fill out a renewal FAFSA, which allows you to skip a few questions.
+You will still need your tax, savings, and investment information for the new year.
+Your tax information must be from the previous calendar year to file.
+The Department of Education relies heavily on tax information to determine a person’s ability to pay for college.
+If your financial situation changes drastically talk to your school’s financial aid office to make changes to your student financial aid.

-If you do not have your tax information by the time you’re ready to apply, which is often the case if you’re applying in January or February, use information you have available, such as a previous year’s tax return, to estimate to the best of your ability.
-That way, you have a FAFSA on file before priority deadlines have passed.
-Once you’ve done your taxes for the current year, you’ll be able to submit a correction online.
-While that might seem like more work, it’s the best recipe for maximizing your state and campus-based aid packages.
+If you do not have your tax information ready for y our application, which is often the case if you’re applying in January or February, use a previous year’s tax return to estimate.
+This way you have a FAFSA on file before priority deadlines have passed.
+Once you’ve done your taxes for the current year, make the corrections online.
+This is the best way to finish you application early and maximize your state and campus-basedfinancial aid packages.

-Visit fafsa.ed.gov (the official FAFSA application website) and go through the links under "Before Beginning a FAFSA" to get started, especially if this is your first time filing.
-You’ll find information about application deadlines, required documents, applying for a PIN, and other things you need to know about to begin.
-We offer many of the same financial aid resources at Scholarships.com.
+TVisit fafsa.ed.gov and check out "Before Beginning a FAFSA" to get prepared.
+There you will find information about application deadlines, required documents, applying for a PIN, and the application process.
+We also offer financial aid resources at Scholarships.com.
 For further reading, check out our "Resources" section.